2018 Iranian water protests: Freshwater shortages

 Many Iranian regions saw a shortage in freshwater in 2018, reporting issues such as water salinity and drinking water outages.
 Several factors have contributed to the water situation in Iran.
 In the years prior to the water protests, Iran had already been facing diminishing rainfall, warmer temperatures and frequent droughts.
-These trends are attributed to the effects of climate change which have increased water scarcity in the country.
-Furthermore, in the decades leading up to the 2018 water shortages, the demand for water had been rising due to population growth, urbanisation and the decreasing efficiency of the water-reliant agricultural sector.
+These trends have been attributed to climate change, which have increased water scarcity in the country.
+Furthermore, in the decades leading up to the 2018 water shortages, water demand had been increasing due to population growth, urbanisation and the decreasing efficiency of the water-reliant agricultural sector.

 On top of that, Iran was experiencing a severe drought in 2018.
 According to a report by the Tehran-based Financial Tribune, the amount of rainfall decreased significantly between September and December 2017, reaching its lowest level in the past 67 years.
 In comparison to the long-term average, the decline in rainfall levels was more than 50%.
 A 2018 report by the Food and Agriculture Organization stated that "Iran has experienced its most prolonged, extensive and severe drought in over 30 years."
 The Iran Meteorological Organization estimated that 97% of the country faced some form of drought in 2018.
 Rainfall is the main source of water in Iran.

 However, the primary cause for the water situation in Iran is generally considered to be structural water mismanagement by the government.
-According to experts, the government's strive for unconstrained development, focusing on immediate economic benefits rather than long-term ecological effects, has been the most important issue.
+According to experts, the government's pursuit of unconstrained development, focusing on immediate economic benefits rather than long-term ecological effects, has been the most important issue.
 Other aspects include Iran's water governance structure, the unstable political climate, and disintegration with other policy areas.
 The consequences have been a consistent overuse of water resources, outdated irrigation systems, water pollution, and the uneven distribution of dams.
 These factors have contributed to depletion of the natural water supply.

 Protesters similarly blamed the water shortages on government mismanagement.
 Many in the agricultural regions complained about government projects that diverted water to more populated areas.
 Some protesters also accused the government of transferring freshwater supplies to nearby countries, such as Kuwait and Iraq.

 To a lesser extent, other factors have also influenced the lack of access to water resources.
 These include national and international political tensions and instability, economic performance and instability, and international sanctions.
 In this regard, the US withdrawal from the 2015 nuclear accord has been a significant factor.